By Daniel Buse

-Fast forward to December that year and Bayern was well on the way to securing domestic dominance.
+Fast forward to December that year and Bayern were well on their way to securing domestic dominance.
 But it seemed the then 20-year-old had no intention of leaving.
 "We are not thinking of a move in 2013," his agent Volker Struth said.

-At the time Bayern was working on securing new coach Pep Guardiola, whose arrival at the club was to be confirmed in January.
-He had a one-name wish list, Neymar of Santos, but the Bavarians' senior management disagreed due to their past problems with "young Brazilians".
-So they settled on the next-best choice - Gotze.
+At the time Bayern were working on securing new coach Pep Guardiola, whose arrival at the club was to be confirmed in January.
+He had a one-name wishlist, Neymar of Santos, but the Bavarians' senior management disagreed due to their past problems with "young Brazilians".
+So they settled on their next-best choice - Gotze.

 In the spring of 2013, the transfer rapidly began to gain momentum.
 Shortly after the 3-2 win over Malaga, Gotze's entourage informed Dortmund that he had agreed terms with Bayern.

 Timeline of Gotze's move

 ||Agent informs BVB of move|

 ||Hoeness case breaks|